-Onsite Evaluations/Assistance-Process Verification Program for Grain Handers: GIPSA is considering proposing a new process verification program to meet the market's rapidly evolving needs.
+Onsite Evaluations/Assistance-Process Verification Program for Grain Handlers: GIPSA is considering proposing a new process verification program to meet the market's rapidly evolving needs.
 In this program, GIPSA would apply internationally recognized quality management standards to verify the quality process used rather than testing actual grain itself.
 The process verification designation verifies the process, not the final product.
 The process verification program would give industry participants independent verification of their quality processes and standards, and a way to capture values not easily identified by traditional inspection and testing.
+For more information, contact John Sharpe at: John.R.Sharpe@usda.gov or telephone: (202) 720-0228.